 Not all open-source software is easy to install and use.
 Companies who implement a version of such software might engage one of the open-source programmers to train their staff and to provide support in case of problems.

-I guess the major percentage of money in the open-source software sector comes from the support and customization of the open-source code. tweaking.
+I guess the majority of money in the open-source software sector comes from the support and customization of open-source code. tweaking.
 If I missed anything, please comment.